gboehl/dynare/doc/manual/source/the-model-file.rst

 estimation, which is much preferable (asymptotic properties of NLS being more solidly grounded).

+Note that it is currently not feasible to estimate the PAC equation jointly with the remaining parameters of the model using e.g. Bayesian techniques.
+Thus, estimation of the PAC equation can only be conducted conditional on the values of the parameters of the auxiliary model.

 .. warning:: The estimation routines described below require the option
              `json=compute` be passed to the preprocessor (via the command line